Weakly Hadamard diagonalizable graphs and Quantum State Transfer: Weakly Hadamard diagonalizable graphs

-\begin{remark} If one of the $X_j$'s in above theorem is the graph $K_2\sqcup O_1$, then $D= $ diagonalizes $L(K_2\sqcup O_1)$, where the first two columns of $D$ are orthogonal eigenvectors associated to the eigenvalue 0.
-Thus, if $\textbf{v}$ is a vector such that $\{\textbf{1},\textbf{v}\}$ spans the eigenspace of $L(K_2\sqcup O_1)$ associated to 0, then $\textbf{v}$ cannot be orthogonal to \textbf{1}.
-In this case, the conclusion of Proposition \ref{union} does not apply. \end{remark}
+\begin{remark} Suppose one of the $X_j$'s in Proposition \ref{union} is $K_2\sqcup O_1$.
+Then $D= $ diagonalizes $L(K_2\sqcup O_1)$.
+Note that the first two columns of $D$ are orthogonal eigenvectors associated with the eigenvalue 0.
+Thus, if $\mathbf{v}$ is a vector such that $\{\mathbf{1},\mathbf{v}\}$ spans the eigenspace of $L(K_2\sqcup O_1)$ associated with 0, then $\mathbf{v}$ cannot be orthogonal to $\mathbf{1}$.
+In this case, there is no matrix $S_j$ whose first column is $\mathbf{1}$ and all other columns of $S_j$ are orthogonal to $\mathbf{1}$.
+One also checks that the vector $\mathbf{v}_1$ in (\ref{vj}) is not orthogonal to $\mathbf{1}$, and so the columns of the matrix in (\ref{union1}) are not pairwise orthogonal.
+That is, the conclusion of Proposition \ref{union} does not necessarily hold whenever the premise is not true. \end{remark}

 If $k=2$, then the last statement of Proposition \ref{union} holds for Hadamard diagonalizable graphs whenever $X=Y$ \cite[Lemma 7]{barik2011}, but could fail whenever $X\neq Y$.
 Indeed, Breen et al.\ showed that the only disconnected graphs on $8k+4$ vertices that are Hadamard diagonalizable are $K_{2k+2}\sqcup K_{2k+2}$ and $O_{8k+4}$ \cite[Theorem 5]{breen}.
 Thus, if $X$ and $Y$ are Hadamard diagonalizable, and either $X\neq K_{2k+2}$ or $X$ is not an empty graph, then $X\sqcup Y$ is not Hadamard diagonalizable whenever $X\sqcup Y$ has $8k+4$ vertices.